-- Jones Course Measuring Device.
+- 1. Jones Course Measuring Device.
 The Jones Counter is attached to the front wheel of the bicycle and displays "counts" proportional to the number of wheel revolutions.
 The original Jones Counters were designed so 20 counts = one revolution.
 Later models had different gear ratios, including 30 counts/revolution and 23.63636... (= 260/11) counts/revolution, which is also the ratio of the latest "JR" model Jones Counter.
 In all versions, a "count" represents approximately 7 to 10 centimeters (3 to 4 inches) on the ground.
-The "JR" model counter is available at www.jonescounter.com .
+The "JR" model counter is available at www.jonescounter.com.
 Other counter devices that can be used for course measurement are available.
 See Appendix J for links to information about other counter devices. - 2.
 Bicycle.
 A good road or commuter-type bike with high pressure tires is best, but any bicycle you are comfortable riding is OK.
 Refer to the section on "Use of the Calibrated Bicycle" for instructions on how to attach the Jones Counter to your bicycle. - 3.
 Steel Tape.
 A 30 meter/100 foot or longer steel tape is best.
 The steel tape is used to lay out the calibration course and to make adjustments to the course. - 4.
 Spring Scale.
 A spring scale, capable of a 50 newton (5 kilograms-force or 11 pounds-force) pull, is needed for the steel tape to be under proper tension.
 The spring scale need not be a precision instrument; the inexpensive variety sold at sporting goods stores for use by fishermen is OK. - 5.
 Thermometer.
-Use a small thermometer to take temperature readings so that steel tape measurements can be corrected for temperature. - 6.
+An electronic non-contact thermometer should be used to take temperature readings of the steel tape used to measure the calibration course.
+These readings are used in the temperature correction calculations for the calibration course length.
+While it is permissible to take the air or road surface temperature with a regular thermometer, using a non-contact thermometer to take the temperature of the steel tape itself results in more accurate temperature correction calculations. - 6.
 Notebook and Pencils.
 A small notebook that's easy to use while cycling, and several pencils or pens are needed to record data and to sketch the more complicated sections of the course. - 7.
 Pocket Calculator.
 A small pocket calculator or calculator phone app is useful in determining the counts needed for specific splits and for metric/English conversions.
 Use a calculator or phone app that carries at least 8 significant digits.
 Note: the built-in metric conversions in some inexpensive calculators are not sufficiently accurate; if in doubt, use the exact conversions in Appendix F. - 8.
 Lumber Crayon or Chalk.
-Used for temporary pavement markings. - 9.
-Nails & Hammer.
-Used for making permanent course marks, so the nails used must be capable of penetrating asphalt without bending.
+Used for temporary pavement markings.

-- 10. Spray Paint.
+- 9. Nails & Hammer.
+Used for making permanent course marks, so the nails used must be capable of penetrating asphalt without bending. - 10.
+Spray Paint.
 For temporary course markings and to supplement permanent course marks. - 11.
 Duct Tape.
 Used for temporary marks while laying out the calibration course.
 Any type of tape that will adhere to the road surface and can be marked on can be used. - 12.
 Bike Tools.
-In the case of a flat front tire, you must recalibrate before resuming measurement. - 13.
+For minor bike repairs. - 13.
 Safety Equipment.
 A safety vest and helmet should be worn.
 Adorn your bicycle with reflective strips and reflectors in the front and rear, as well as wheel reflectors.